What is a waste stockpile?

 Stockpiling of waste is the accumulation of one or more materials by a waste producer or a waste business.
 Waste is stockpiled for several reasons.
 Temporary storage of waste can occur as a normal part of resource recovery operations, for example, waiting until enough material is accumulated to treat or dispose of it efficiently.
 Waste intended for reuse or recycling might be stored while commodity prices are low, until the value of the recovered materials rises.
 Some stockpiles are simply an inappropriate waste disposal.

-Recent changes to international recycling markets have created challenges for Victoria’s recycling industry, leading to increased risk of stockpiling of recyclable waste.
-The government is taking action to support Victoria’s recycling industry in adapting to these challenges, and to ensure the security of municipal recycling.
+Recent changes to international recycling markets have created challenges for Victoria’s recycling industry.
+The government is taking action to support Victoria’s recycling industry to ensure the security of municipal recycling.

 How are stockpiles managed in Victoria?

 The Victorian Government has regulatory tools to limit potentially hazardous stockpiles and manage the risks posed by existing stockpiles.

 After the July 2017 fire at a major recycling facility in Coolaroo, an interim Waste Management Policy (Resource Recovery Facilities) was established to give the Environment Protection Authority (EPA) powers to require sites that store combustible recyclable and waste materials to minimise their fire risk.

 The interim policy will expire on 28 August 2018, and the Victorian Government is developing an ongoing Waste Management Policy (Combustible Recyclable and Waste Material) to replace it so that EPA can keep regulating these sites to minimise the risk of fire.